npranto/regexer/README.md

 <h4 align="left">
-A simple and convenient library of functions that leverages regular expressions while hiding its complexity of implementation
+A simple and convenient library of functions that leverage regular expressions while hiding its complexity of implementation
 </h4>

 ## Table of Contents